alextrem/red-diamond/README.md

 The decoding will be handled with FPGA resources.

 ### A/D and D/A converter
-This amp handles all incoming data and produces a PWM signal
+This amp handles all incoming data and produces a PWM signal.

 ## Microcontroller
 To be able to handle the use of the alternate functions of the I/O pads the following table will help: